divsmith/CS3750-Time-Tracker/README.md

 ### Contribution guidelines ###

-This project is designed for WAMPServer.
+This project is designed for WAMPServer x86.
 Install the latest version from: https://sourceforge.net/projects/wampserver/files/latest/download

+Alternatively, if you are running Windows or MacOS, install Apache, MySql, PHP individually.

 The gulp file expects the Apache directory to be:
 /wamp/www